February 10, 2011

 Training for alpine climbing is like no other training and is best done by pushing yourself as much as possible, and in as many ways as you can.
 As a starter, I’d focus on building stamina (mental and psychical) as well as strength.
 If I was to set out the best training you could do I’d say it would be a combination of triathlon type training mixed with cage fighting training!

 Many people say they don’t have enough time to train, but one hour a day of really intensive training is all you need, and by intensive I mean training that makes you want to puke.

 One month of this type of training before a trip will really iron out any self-doubt.

 5. Get the skills

 I’ve met a few SAS guys over the years and the thing that impressed me was not their ability to get difficult jobs done, but their ability to never stop training for those jobs.
 This meant when the time came to do something dangerous they knew instinctively what to do, both as an individual and as a team.

-This carries over to alpine climbing, meaning practicing as much as possible the techniques and systems that you’ll rely on.
-Once you have a technique in the bag you will feel confident you can do it and that confidence will increase you over all confidence.
-If you’re into big easy easy routes this may mean training your rope techniques, moving together, self rescue etc to the point that it’s second nature (trying to remember how to tie in short on the Frontier ridge isn’t great).
-For harder alpine routes practice jumaring (with prussics, tiblocs, ropeman, jumars and belay devices), aiding, hauling, simul climbing, self rescue and bivys so when that time comes you’re not learning it on the job.
+This carries over to alpine climbing, meaning practising as much as possible the techniques and systems that you’ll rely on.
+Once you have a technique in the bag you will feel confident you can do it and that confidence will increase your overall confidence.
+If you’re into big easy easy routes this may mean training your rope techniques, moving together, self-rescue etc to the point that it’s second nature (trying to remember how to tie in short on the Frontier ridge isn’t great).
+For harder alpine routes practice jumaring (with prusiks, Tiblocs, ropeman, jumars and belay devices), aiding, hauling, simul-climbing, self-rescue and bivvies so when that time comes you’re not learning it on the job.

 6. Get a good partner